wsydney76/craft4-ddev-starter/README.md

 Alternatively, you can specify a Twig template that can populate the dropdown panel as desired.

+## Person section type

+We have included a `Person` section type with two entry types:

+__Default__

+Just a name (title), job description photo.

+A `News` entry can relate to multiple persons (= authors), if you do not want to show the CMS user as an author on the front end.

+While the native `author` field points to a CMS user and its permissions, you may want to display the person(s) who actually wrote the text.
+And user elements are not translatable.

+Also, the `Team` and `Testimonial` content components have relationships to a `Person` in order to avoid redundancy.

+__Profile__

+A more detailed entry type that is not used by the starter itself, but is included to be used by plugins, e.g. for an actress profile.

+Has more detailed name fields, content builder, profile fields like bio, birthday, works (e.g. filmography, books).

 ## Twig Components

 Usage is (fingers crossed) described in comments in each component.